SCKelemen/clix/docs/6_text_prompts.md

 ![Default values in prompts](assets/text_prompts_1.webp)

-## Functional Options API
+### Functional Options API (Convenience)

-For convenience, CLIX also provides functional options:
+For convenience, CLIX also provides functional options that can be used instead of or alongside `PromptRequest`:

 ```go
 import "clix"